rdemiray/playwright-pytest-demo/README.md

 - **`pages/`**: Implements the Page Object Model; each file represents a page or component with its locators and actions.
 - **`tests/`**: Includes all test scripts, organized by feature or functionality.
 - **`utils/`**: Utility modules and helper functions shared across tests (e.g., custom assertions, configuration, logging).
-This project is a Python-based automation framework utilizing Playwright and pytest.
-It follows the Page Object Model (POM) design pattern, promoting maintainability and scalability.
-The framework is structured in multiple layers, separating test logic, page interactions, and test data.
-Test data abstraction allows for easy management and reusability across different test scenarios.

 ## Setup and Installation